-The Freedom of Information (FOI) process is critical as part of democracy that allows citizens to scrutinise the actions of public bodies and hold them to account.
+The Freedom of Information (FOI) process is a critical part of democracy that allows citizens to scrutinise the actions of public bodies and hold them to account.

 Image Credit: Jo-Anne McArthur/ We Animals

 The FOI process is a way to obtain information that is not publicly available.
 For example we have made FOI requests to obtain inspections of Dog Breeding Establishments undertaken by the local council vets.

 It may be that a FOI is not necessary initially as the information may already be available.
 Public bodies are required to adopt publication schemes.
 Publication schemes require public bodies to prepare and publish as much information as possible on a routine basis.
 So the first port of call, if you can't find the infromation you are looking for, is to see whether it should be available under the publication scheme.

 If you are concerned about how a public body is conducting themselves, it may be more appropriate in the first instance to write to the public body setting out your concerns.
 The success of such an approach will depend on the public body involved and the issues you are raising.
 When writing to public bodies about issues relating to animals, our experience has generally been that such letters are either ignored or met with blanket denials.
 So this is where the FOI comes in handy.
 It is a tool to compel a public body to release information that they may not otherwise voluntarily hand over.

 Section 11 of the Freedom of Information Act 2014 (FOIA) allows you the right to request any record held by an FOI body.
 But, for reasons that I will come to later - it helps, if you can, to be specific in your requests.

 Requests relating to the Environment are dealt with in pretty much the same way - just under a different piece of legislation.
 A FOI body should help you with this.

 Public bodies can refuse requests for information if the record you are seeking is exempt (see section 28 to 41).
 We will write further on the issue of appeals and exempt records in the context of animal issues in our future blog posts.